The Shanling Q1 Media Player

 My Music Library

-I still organize my Music library in Apple Music, which seems to be the only thing that can sensibly handle large volumes of audio files in a usable manner to date.
+I still organize my Music library in Apple Music, which seems to be the only thing that can sensibly handle large volumes of audio files in a usable manner.
 I still buy digital albums outright (I no longer have a working optical drive in my household) and either download or convert them to open formats (MP3 or FLAC).
 Bandcamp and Amazon Music are my primary sources for purchase.

 For “off site” backup I rsync to another TF card which I used to take to work.